Sudutt/Manga-Downloader/README.md

 ## v2
 This is a future attempt to add multi-website support & simplify the code for better debugging & development

+## v3
+We also hope to add a simple GUI (instead of the current CLI) for better reach of the utility